Dysgerminoma: Signs and symptoms

+Abdominal pain or distention is the most common presenting symptom.
 They are exceptionally associated with hypercalcemia.
+Paraneoplastic hypercalcemia mediated by ectopic 1,25-dihydroxyvitamin D production.
+Pseudo-Meigs Syndrome (PMS) may associated with dysgerminoma in exceedingly rare condition.PMS having clinical triad of a pelvic mass, massive ascites and hydrothorax/pleural effusion.
+Serum marker CA125 and β-hCG can be markedly elevated due to peritoneal irritation rather than primary tumor secretion.
 On gross examination, dysgerminomas present with a smooth, bosselated (knobby) external surface, and are soft, fleshy and either cream-coloured, gray, pink or tan when cut.
 Microscopic examination typically reveals uniform cells that resemble primordial germ cells.
 Typically, the stroma contains lymphocytes and about 20% of patients have sarcoid-like granulomas.

 Metastases are most often present in the lymph nodes.

+Molecular Genetics

+At the molecular level, dysgerminomas closely resemble primordial germ cells, displaying a characteristic hypomethylated genomic profile.
+A key cytogenetic feature present in the majority of dysgerminomas is the presence of isochromosome 12p.
+Pathogenetically, dysgerminomas frequently harbor gain-of-function activating mutations in the c-KIT (CD117) receptor tyrosine kinase gene.
+Downstream activation of the RAS-MAPK and PI3K (phosphoinositide 3-kinase) cell-signaling pathways promotes the uncontrolled proliferation and survival of primitive germ cells.
+The tumor also exhibits high nuclear and cytoplasmic expression of pluripotency transcription factors including OCT3/4, SALL4, and SOX17.

 Diagnosis

-LDH tumour markers is elevated in 95% of the cases.
+Lactic dehydrogenase levels in the bloodstream are elevated in 95% of cases.

 Dysgerminoma characterized by uniform cells separated by fibrous septa with lymphocytes, H&E stain.

 Low-power view of a dysgerminoma infiltrating the colonic wall, H&E stain.

 Treatment

 Dysgerminomas, like other seminomatous germ cell tumors, are very sensitive to both chemotherapy and radiotherapy.
 For this reason, with treatment patients' chances of long-term survival, even cure, is excellent.
 Targeted treatments for dysgerminomas that do not respond to chemotherapy are being evaluated.